amidg/micro8051/README.md

 Initially I started this project around 2 years ago while taking MSE352 "Digital Logic and Microcontrollers" at Simon Fraser University, Canada.
 This project was supervised by Dr. Mohammad Narimani and Dr. Amr Marzouk.

-Main goal of the project was to reduce the cost of equipment and provide students with advanced and open-source alternative for the board designed by MikroElektronika which is costly and lacks modern functionality.
+Main goal of the project was to reduce the cost of equipment and provide students with advanced and open-source alternative for the board designed by MikroElektronika which is costly and lacks modern functionality such as common USB Type-C port or 8051-to-USB.
+Additionally, board my MikroElektronika is quite huge and not breadboard friendly.

 Achieved results:
 - Total cost of purchasing was reduced by half (from $90 to ~$40, even with fabrication and parts located in NA)
 - Smaller breadboard-friendly form-factor
 - In-built Arduino Uno R3
-- 8051 can take control of the Arduino functionality (via additional UART MUX, Arduino must support SoftwareSerial @ 9600 baud)
 - 8051 can communicate to the USB directly (UART<->USB)

 Revision History: